Cavatelli with Broccoli al Limone, Traditional Dish from Puglia

 This is my original recipe for lemony Cavatelli and Broccoli — inspired from the original at Emilia’s Deli in Newark, New Jersey.
 It’s become my favorite (and my Dad loves it when I make it for him too!)

-When I was starting my career right out of college — long before I ever became a travel writer — I worked in Newark, New Jersey with victims of violent crime.
-It was an interesting first job to say the least.
-Newark was still a pretty rough city then, before some positive changes came about in the late 1980s and 90s.
+When I was starting my career right out of college, long before I ever became a travel writer, I worked in Newark, New Jersey.
+Newark was still a pretty rough city then, before changes came about.

-Northern New Jersey is home to first-, second-, and longer generations of immigrants from all over Latin America, Europe, and Asia.
-And urban cities like Newark, Bloomfield, Livingston, and the Oranges in Essex County are especially diverse — all this lends itself to these neighborhoods having food that is delicious, and still authentic!
+Northern New Jersey embodies its immigrant heritage.
+It’s home to generations from across Latin America, Europe, and Asia.
+Urban cities like Newark, Bloomfield, Livingston, and the Oranges in Essex County are especially diverse.

 This article may contain affiliate links.
 If you click through and make a qualifying purchase, we earn a small commission, at no extra cost to you.